nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **:information_source: Notes:**<br>

-* You cannot add an itinerary with the same description as an existing itinerary.<br>
+* You cannot add an itinerary with the same description as an existing itinerary.
 * Waddle only accepts english letters and spaces for `COUNTRY`, special characters like `'`, `&`, `!` are not allowed.<br>
   - Example of invalid input: `c/Côte d'Ivoire`, `c/中国`
 * The budget input should only contain numbers and one decimal point.<br>